Character Identities Between Affine and Virasoro Vertex Operator Algebra Modules: Integral Case p=1

 We finish this section with some remarks on the role of the conductor~$N$ and the prime~$p$ in the Hecke operator $T_p$; see \cite{Gan03,HHW20,DLS22} for details.
 First recall that the central charge of $L_{-2+q}(\sl_2)$ is

 On the other hand, the \emph{effective} central charge of $L_\mathrm{Vir}(c_{q,3},0)$ is

-which is exactly $3$ times the central charge of $L_{-2+q}(\sl_2)$.
+which is exactly $1/3$ of the central charge of $L_{-2+q}(\sl_2)$.
 This suggests that these two theories could be connected by a Hecke operator $T_3$, at least as long as $3$ does not divide the conductor $N$ of $L_\mathrm{Vir}(c_{q,3},0)$.

 In general, the conductor of a \strat{} \voa{} is the order of the $T$-matrix \cite{Ban03,DLN15}.
 For the simple Virasoro \voa{}s $L_\mathrm{Vir}(c_{q,p},0)$, the conductor $N$ is hence the smallest $N\in\Ns$ such that